nyxiereal/ReVancedPacker/README.md

 - At least 2/3GB of Ram
 - At least 300mb Disk Space
 - At least 200kbps internet
-- At least Windows 10 or 11 64bit (Should work fine on win 7 and 8/8.1)
+- At least Windows 10 or 11 64bit , works fine on windows 8.1
 - At least CRT Monitor

 # Links: